Search

 Information on Obtaining Visas

 It is essential that you check visa requirements for your trip before you depart.
 While we make every effort to offer advice on visas, it is ultimately the responsibility of the traveller to arrange and research their own visas.
-If you do not comply with visa requirements you may be refused entry into a country and miss all or a portion of you tour.
-If you are refused entry into a country, it is your own responsibility and Tucan Travel will not be liable for any inconvenience or expense incurred as a result.
+You may be refused entry into a country if you do not comply with visa requirements.
+If you are refused entry into a country, it is your own responsibility and your tour operator will not be liable for any inconvenience or expense incurred as a result.

 Arranging Your Own Visas:

-We have compiled a brief summary of visa requirements for Tucan Travel’s destinations below.
-This is designed as a guide only and we recommend double checking this information with embassy and consular websites to ensure you have the most up-to-date advice.
-While every effort is made to keep this page updated, visa regulations can change rapidly and without notice so it
+Below, we have compiled a summary of visa requirements for the destinations.
+This is designed as a guide only.
+We strongly recommend double checking this information with the embassy and consular websites to ensure you have the most up-to-date advice.
+While every effort is made to keep this page updated, visa regulations can change rapidly and without notice, so it

-If you need to arrange a visa in advance, you can do so either directly with a country’s embassy, or through a visa agency.
+If you need to arrange a visa in advance, you can do so directly with a country’s embassy, or through a visa agency.
 Although visa agencies are more expensive, many people choose this option for the convenience and comfort of knowing the details are being taken care of by professionals.
-We suggest the following companies should you choose to arrange your visas through an agency.
+We suggest the following companies if you should arrange your visas through an agency.

 Other Visa Services: